FICG 40 INDUSTRY SECTION ANNOUNCES PROJECTS SELECTED FOR DOCULAB: DOCUMENTARY LAB

 Dir.
 Nicole Costa

-La Máxima, a despondent Argentinean sex worker in New York, will embark on an emotional journey to reconcile with her turbulent past and redefine her place in the world.
-Delving into her own memories, she reconnects with her old friends in the trans-Latinx community and regains her passion for registration, joining a powerful movement of resistance and struggle alongside her feisty peers.
+La Máxima, a disheartened Argentine sex worker in New York, will embark on an emotional journey to come to terms with her turbulent past and redefine her place in the world.
+By delving into her own memories, she will reconnect with her old friends in the trans-Latinx community and rediscover her passion for activism, joining a powerful movement of resistance and struggle alongside her fierce comrades.

-Hundreds of Haitian migrants in Mexico City, camping in the Giordano Bruno square around the statue of the heretic, are resisting pressure from neighbors and authorities who are trying to evict them.
+Hundreds of Haitian migrants in Mexico City, camped out in Giordano Bruno Square around the statue of the heretic, are resisting pressure from neighbors and authorities seeking to evict them.

 For more information, visit: https://ficg.mx/seleccionados-doculab17/